About the course

 St Clere’s has been a very successful Initial Teacher Training (ITT) provider since 2004 and has an excellent success record that has enabled many candidates to successfully complete the ITT programme with the majority of trainees being good or outstanding.
 A large number of these trainees have been employed by their school and have gone on to start our Newly Qualified Teacher (NQT)programme.

 School Direct offers both a fee-funded and a salaried path.
-The salaried path is an employment-based route for high quality graduates with three or more years’ career experience.
-The trainee will be employed as an unqualified teacher for the duration of their training and receive a salary.
+The salaried path is an employment-based route for high quality graduates who will be employed as an unqualified teacher for the duration of their training and receive a salary.
 The salary is expected to reflect subject priorities with Physics, Maths, Chemistry, MFL and Computing attracting the higher salaries.
 Other subjects which would attract a bursary are listed on the School Direct website below.

 As well as a degree all ITT applicants must have English and Mathematics at GCSE Grade C or above (as well a grade C or above for Science for Primary Education trainees).